SambhavG/blog/src/posts/bend.md

 This post is my attempt at a case study with my thoughts about the language mixed in.

 Disclaimer: this post almost certainly has errors and misunderstandings about Bend.
-My background is as a university math/CS student with some functional programming knowledge.
+My background is as a university math and CS student with some functional programming knowledge.

 Code is in [this repo](https://github.com/SambhavG/Bend-Matmul).
 ## Quick background